 It is important to note that in case of a reporting delegation chain (e.g. counterparty A delegates the reporting to counterparty B, which, in turn, delegates the reporting to C), only the entities submitting data directly to the Agency (C, in the example above) shall register as a RRM.

-Chapter 5 below lists the RRM requirements, whilst Chapter 6 describes the registration process.
+Chapter 4 below illustrates how data reporting will work in practice, Chapter 5 lists the RRM requirements, whilst Chapter 6 describes the registration process.

 4 How will data reporting work in practice?